serverlessworkflow/specification/specification.md

 </details>

+Start definition explicitly defines how/when workflow instances should be created.

-Any state can declare to be the start state of the workflow, meaning when a workflow instance is created it will be the initial state to be executed.
-A workflow definition can declare one workflow start state.
+Any workflow state can declare to be the starting workflow, meaning when a workflow instance is created it will be the initial state to be executed.
+A workflow definition can declare one single workflow starting state.

 The start definition can be either `boolean` or `object` type.

 If `boolean` type, when set to `true`, there are no restrictions imposed on its execution.

-If `object` type, it provides the ability to set the `scheduled` property.
+If `object` type, it provides the ability to set the `adhoc` and `scheduled` properties.

-The `scheduled` property allows to define scheduled workflow instances.
+The `scheduled` property allows to define scheduled workflow instance creation.
 Scheduled starts have two different choices.
 You can define time-based intervals during which workflow instances are **allowed** to be created, or cron-based repeating times at which a workflow instance **should** be created.

-Defining a schedule for the start definition allows you to set time intervals during which workflow instances can be created, or periodic times at which workflow instance should be created.

-One use case for the interval-based schedule is the following.
-Let's say we have a workflow that orchestrates an online auction and should be "available" only from when the auction starts until it ends.
+To better explain interval-based scheduled starts, et's say we have a workflow that orchestrates an online auction and should be "available" only from when the auction starts until it ends.
 Customer bids should only be allowed during this time interval.
 Bids made before or after the defined time interval should not be allowed.